 Doctors usually can diagnose this condition shortly after birth.
 This is a very serious condition that requires immediate treatment.
 Most babies will need surgery to repair the defect.
 The outlook following surgery is very positive.

 are the symptoms of an imperforate anus?

 The signs of imperforate anus are usually obvious soon after birth.
 They include:

 - no anal opening

-- anal opening in the wrong place, such as too close to the vagina
+- an anal opening in the wrong place, such as too close to the vagina

 - no stool in the first 24 to 48 hours of life

-- stool passing through the wrong place, such as the urethra, vagina, scrotum, or the base of their penis
+- stool passing through the wrong place, such as the urethra, vagina, scrotum, or the base of the penis

 - a swollen abdomen

 - an abnormal connection, or fistula, between your baby’s rectum and their reproductive system or urinary tract

 - kidney and urinary tract defects

 - windpipe, or tracheal, defects

 - esophageal defects

 - Down syndrome, which is a chromosomal condition associated with cognitive delay, intellectual disability, a characteristic facial appearance, and weak muscle tone